The Esoteric Meaning of the Sphinx and Its Qualities

 Her famous riddle:

-“What walks on four legs in the morning, two legs at noon, and three in the evening?”
+“What creature has four legs in the morning and two legs during noon time and three legs at nightfall?”

-The answer a human being, crawling as a child, walking upright as an adult, and using a cane in old age is simple.
-But the lesson is profound.
+The answer for a human being, crawling as a child, walking upright as an adult, and using a cane in old age is simple.
+The lesson which follows here is actually deep and meaningful.

 What the Sphinx Teaches Us Spiritually